issbgkh/schain-sdk/README.md

 SChain Javascript SDK

 ## Prerequisite
-An API Key and an App ID are required while using SChain SDK.
+An API Key and an App ID are required while using the SDK.
 Read the [Get started](https://github.com/issbgkh/schain-get-started) guide to get them.

 ## Install package
 * npm i schain_sdk